-All staff members must complete a brief exit interview prior to leaving in order to review insurance conversion rights, retirement accounts, return of Seminary property, and other miscellaneous matters as may be necessary.
-All Seminary property, including this handbook, should and must be returned upon termination.
+Staff members will be asked to complete a brief exit interview prior to leaving in order to provide their feedback on ways in which the Seminary could improve.
+Staff members are required to meet with human resources on or before their last day to review insurance conversion rights, retirement accounts, return of Seminary property, and other miscellaneous matters, as necessary.
+All Seminary property, including this handbook, must be returned upon termination.

-Please notify the Seminary of address changes during the calendar year in which termination occurs, so that the staff member's tax information will be sent to the proper address.
+Please notify the Seminary of address changes during the calendar year in which termination occurs, so tax information may be sent to the proper address.